MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-overview.md

 ## Power BI adoption

-Power BI adoption references the organization's state.
-It considers having effective processes, support, tools, and data available and integrated into regular ongoing patterns of usage for content creators, consumers, and stakeholders in the organization.
+Successful Power BI adoption involves making effective processes, support, tools, and data available and integrated into regular ongoing patterns of usage for content creators, consumers, and stakeholders in the organization.

 > [!IMPORTANT]
 > This series of adoption articles is focused on _organizational_ adoption.
 See the [Power BI adoption maturity levels article](powerbi-adoption-roadmap-maturity-levels.md) for an introduction to the three types of adoption: organizational, user, and solution.